 If you are building with the Navigation SDK v2 and higher, you can choose from two pricing options:

 - Metered trips pricing: Pay a fee for each trip your users make plus a low fee for each monthly active user (MAU) of your application.
-Trips include navigating in active guidance or cruising in free-drive mode.
+Trips include navigating with turn-by-turn instructions or cruising in free-drive mode.
 This option provides greater flexibility for you: pay only for trips your users take.